Jeu de taquin dynamics on infinite Young tableaux and second class particles: Plactic Littlewood--Richardson rule, Jucys--Murphy elements and the semicircle distribution

 where the product is taken in the plactic monoid.
-Therefore
+Therefore,

-If we interpret $\strangeSchur_{\lambda}$ and $\strangeSchur_{\mu}$ as densities of probability measures on $\A^n$ and $\A^k$, respectively, and as a product we take concatenation of seqeuences, then $\strangeSchur_{\lambda} \strangeSchur_{\lambda}$ can be interpreted as a density of a probability measure on $\A^{n+k}$.
-In this way \eqref{eq:plactic-LR} can be interpreted as follows: the left hand-side in the plactic monoid is equal to the distribution of the $\RSK$ shape associated to the concatenated sequence $\mathbf{A} \mathbf{B}$.
+If we interpret $\strangeSchur_{\lambda}$ and $\strangeSchur_{\mu}$ as densities of probability measures on $\A^n$ and $\A^k$, respectively, and as a product we take concatenation of sequences, then $\strangeSchur_{\lambda} \strangeSchur_{\lambda}$ can be interpreted as a density of a probability measure on $\A^{n+k}$.
+In this way, \eqref {eq:plactic-LR} can be interpreted as follows: the left-hand side in the plactic monoid is equal to the distribution of the $\RSK$ shape associated to the concatenated sequence $\mathbf{A} \mathbf{B}$.
 The probability distribution of this $\RSK$ shape is given by the coefficients standing at the right-hand side: